loopwerk/Saga/README.md

 Q: Is this ready for production?
 A: No. This is in very early stages of development, mostly as an exercise.
 I have no clue if and when I'll finish it or to what degree.
 I still use [liquidluck](https://github.com/avelino/liquidluck) for my own static sites, which should tell you enough.

+Q: How do I view the generated website?
+A: Personally I use the `serve` tool, installed via Homebrew. `brew install serve`, and then run `serve deploy`.